ArabGeeks/SimpleCalendar/README.md

 This repository contains a modified version of the original project, which includes additional backend functionality for interacting with a MySQL database using PHP.
 The modifications enable the application to store and retrieve event data from the database, enhancing its functionality beyond the original frontend implementation.

+### Licenses

+- **Original CodePen Project License**:
-The original project from CodePen is licensed under the [MIT License](https://opensource.org/licenses/MIT), which allows for almost unrestricted use of the code with minimal requirements.
+  - The original project from CodePen is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+Please refer to the [LICENSE-CodePen-MIT](LICENSE-CodePen-MIT) file for details.

+- **Repository License**:
+  - This modified version of the project in this repository is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Please refer to the [LICENSE](LICENSE) file for details.